-No more than two "C" grades may be counted toward the M.A. in Sociology degree.
+No more than one (1) "C" grade may be counted toward the M.A. in Sociology degree.
 Students who earn a "C" in a course have one (and only one) opportunity to re-take that course and raise the grade.

-SS 550, Research Methods or equivalent 3
+SS 552 Data Analysis .
+3

-· •
+SS 550 Research Methods or equivalent

-SA 502, Sociological Theory or equivalent 3
+SA 502 Sociological Theory or equivalent